-5 In this section "institutions" refers to all incorporated colleges and Glasgow Colleges' Regional Board.
+6 In this section "institutions" refers to all incorporated colleges and Glasgow Colleges' Regional Board.

 The disclosures for Glasgow Colleges' Regional Board and New College Lanarkshire will cover the regional performance of their assigned colleges.

-- 7. Colleges are still required to prepare a Performance Overview.
-The Performance Overview should give the user sufficient information to understand the organisation, its purpose, its objectives, its performance and both the impact of and management of key risks.
-As a minimum, the Overview should include: - A short summary explaining the purpose of the overview section. - A statement from the Principal or Executive Director providing their perspective on the performance of the institution over the period.
-This should include an explanation of the impact of COVID-19 and Brexit on the college's performance. - A statement of the purposes and activities of the institution including a brief description of the business model and environment, organisational structure, objectives and strategies, including estates management strategies. - A summary of key issues and principal risks that could affect the institution in delivering its objectives and explanation of the mitigation of those risks. - An explanation of the adoption of the going concern basis where this might be called into doubt, for example where there are significant net liabilities which may require to be funded from public sources.
-Mitigating actions taken as a result of COVID-19 impacts should form part of the going concern commentary. - A performance summary including key indicators. - Confirmation of compliance with Scottish Government sustainability reporting in line with the requirements of the Climate Change (Scotland) Act 2009.
-The Schedule to the 2015 Order sets out the required content for the report to Scottish Government. - 8.
-Further guidance on the preparation of Performance statements is given in the Audit Scotland Good practice note on improving the quality of central government annual report and accounts Performance reports. - 9.
-Although colleges may elect to omit the Performance Analysis under the FReM addendum, they are still required to include the disclosures for cash budget for priorities (CBP) and adjusted operating position (AOP) in the Performance Overview.
+- A statement of the purposes and activities of the institution including a brief description of the business model and environment, organisational structure, objectives and strategies, including estates management strategies. - A summary of key issues and principal risks that could affect the institution in delivering its objectives and explanation of the mitigation of those risks. - An explanation of the adoption of the going concern basis where this might be called into doubt, for example where there are significant net liabilities which may require to be funded from public sources.
+Mitigating actions taken as a result of inflationary impacts should form part of the going concern commentary. - A performance summary including key indicators. - Confirmation of compliance with Scottish Government sustainability reporting in line with the requirements of the Climate Change (Scotland) Act 2009.
+The Schedule to the 2015 Order sets out the required content for the report. - Disclosures on cash budget for priorities and adjusted operating position (see below). - 5.
+The purpose of the Performance Analysis is for institutions to provide a detailed view of their performance. - 6.
+Colleges should seek to tie in the Performance Analysis to other parts of the financial statements to provide a cohesive and consistent understanding of performance. - Guidance on preparation of the Performance Analysis is given in section 5.4 of the FReM.
+Colleges should note the mandatory requirements listed in section 5.4.4 d-m (excluding e, h and l which do not apply in Scotland). - 8.
+In addition to the mandatory FReM requirements noted above, the Performance Analysis must include: - Description of the way in which the institution has promoted equality of delivery of service to different groups and had due regard to public sector equality duty under the Equality Act 2010.
+This may include a cross reference to separately published reports dealing with Public Sector Equality Duties. - A brief commentary outlining the Fair Work practices that have been developed in agreement with the institution's workforce and the progress the institution has made in their implementation. - 9.
+Further guidance on the preparation of Performance statements is given in the Audit Scotland Good Practice Note: Good practice note on improving the quality of central government annual report and accounts Performance reports.

-Cash budget for priorities (CBP)
+Cash Budget for Priorities (CBP)

-10. Colleges are required to provide in the Performance Report a breakdown of spend of the CBP allocation for Academic Year 2020-21.
+10. Colleges are required to provide in the Performance Report a breakdown of spend of the CBP allocation for Academic Year 2022-23.
 Colleges have a fixed annual CBP and they should disclose how this has been spent in the academic year.
 This should take the form of a table showing the expenditure under each heading.
 An illustrative form of wording for the Performance Report disclosure is given in Appendix 5.
-The details of each college's fixed CBP are given in
+The details of each college's fixed CBP are given in Appendix 6.

-Appendix 8.
 Glasgow Colleges' Regional Board does not itself have a CBP but the consolidated position of the assigned colleges should be reflected in the regional accounts.